strapdata/elassandra/docs/elassandra/source/operations.rst

 Open, close index
 _________________

-Open and close operations allow to close and open an Elasticsearch index.
-Even if the Cassandra secondary index remains in the CQL schema while the index is closed, it has no overhead, it's just a dummy function call.
+Open and close operations allow an Elasticsearch index to be opened and closed.
+Even if the Cassandra secondary index remains in the CQL schema while the index is closed, it has no overhead.
+It's just a dummy function call.
-Obviously, when several Elasticsearch indices are associated to the same Cassandra table, data are indexed in opened indices, but not in closed ones.
+Obviously, when several Elasticsearch indices are associated with the same Cassandra table, data is indexed in opened indices, but not in closed ones.

 .. code::